mariatsji/nix-workshop/README.md

 A nix introductory workshop

-## part 0 - Prerequisites
+## Prerequisites

 [install nix](https://nixos.org/download.html)

-You are done once you can type 'nix-shell --help' in a terminal and get some output
+You are done once you can type `nix-shell --help` in a terminal and get some output

 ## part 1

-- run ./test.sh
+- run `./test.sh`
-- open the file exercises.nix and replace each key in the set with a nix expression that seems suitable
+- open the file `exercises.nix` and replace each key in the set with a nix expression that seems suitable
-- run ./test.sh
+- run `./test.sh`
-- repeat
+- repeat until all PASS

 ## part 2